Sonucs12/Create-New-Year-2025-Wishes/README.md

 *   Add a festive touch to a website or landing page.
 *   Learn about HTML, CSS, JavaScript, and Bootstrap.
 *   Customize the greeting and message for different occasions.

+## How to Use 🧑‍💻

+To use this project:

+1. Clone the repository to your local machine.
+2. Open the `index.html` file in your preferred web browser.
+3. Interact with the elements on the page, such as the surprise message button and the fireworks button.

+This project is a great starting point for learning web development, practicing front-end skills, and creating personalized greetings.

 ## Project Structure 📂